-The opening of Shelford railway station in 1845 had a great effect on the development of Great Shelford and to a lesser extent on Stapleford.
+The opening of Shelford railway station in 1845 had an effect on Stapleford.
 Several large houses were built in Mingle Lane and elsewhere in the village.
 Four substantial mansions were built on Foxhill soon after 1900.
 These included Middlefield designed by Sir Edwin Lutyens.

 Development of the village has continued slowly.
-The row of 32 houses in Haverhill Road was built by the late Frederick Baynes on land acquired from the Foster estate in the later 1930s.
+The row of 32 houses in Haverhill Road was built by Frederick Baynes in the 1930s.
 Some council houses were built in Bury Road in 1926 and others were built at the end of Gog Magog Way in the 1950s.
 The Priam’s Way estate and Greenfield Close were built in the 1950s, Finch’s Close in the late 1950s, Aylesford Way (in several stages) in the 1950s – 1970s, Poplar Way and Forge End in the 1960s, the Vine Farm estate and Cherry Tree Avenue in the 1970s, Joscelynes (in two stages) in the 1970s and 1980s, Cox’s Close and Heffer Close in the 1980s, Anvil Close in the 1980s and 1990s, Adcroft Piece in the 1990s and Greenhedges in 2007.